kenrett/x-bid-frontend/README.md

 -   **User Authentication:** Secure login and registration for users.
 -   **Admin Console:** Manage auctions, bid packs, users, payments, and site settings.
 -   **Bid Purchases:** Stripe-powered embedded checkout for buying bid packs.
+-   **Password Recovery:** Forgot/reset password flows wired to backend tokens.
+-   **Maintenance Mode:** Superadmin toggle to take the site offline with a branded splash page and automatic redirect back when re-enabled.
 -   **Auction Listings:** View all active, scheduled, and completed auctions.
 -   **Detailed Auction View:** In-depth look at individual auctions with bid history.
 -   **Responsive Design:** Styled with Tailwind CSS for a seamless experience on all devices.